We, humans, love our moon.

-They understood “Sustainability” much better than many scientists today.
-They could figure these complex rhythms out by following things like the Phases of the Moon, the rising and setting of the stars, the direction of the setting sun and other natural cycles around them.
-They passed their wisdom down through the generations through stories and chants.
+They understood sustainability much better than many scientists today.
+They could figure these complex rhythms out by following things like the Phases of the Moon, the rising and setting of the stars, the direction of the setting sun, and other natural cycles around them.
+The wisdom was passed down through the generations through stories and chants.

 We want to encourage you to take some time to look at the moon.
 On a quiet, cloudless night, breathe in her beauty for a moment.
 Close your eyes and feel her energy, her presence.
 You are sharing this moment with not only the first Hawaiians but the ancient peoples all around the globe.

 Writing and graphic creation by Sugandha Ferro Black

 GLOSSARY* of Hawaiian Words

 4 Kū Moons – Kū Kahi, Kū Lua, Kū Lua, Kū Pau

 4 ‘Ole Moons – ‘Ole Kū Kahi, ‘Ole Kū Lua, ‘Ole Kū Lua, ‘Ole Kū Pau

 A poe kahiko – the people of old Hawai‘i

 Hina ̒aikamalama – Goddess of the Moon, translates as Hina the light